D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 - **Edit excel `.txt` files** — these are the spreadsheet-like data files (`skills.txt`, `weapons.txt`, etc.) that drive most game behavior.
 - **Edit string `.json` files** — these are the in-game text/translation files (`item-runes.json`, `ui.json`, etc.).
 - **Edit `missiles.json`** — the single JSON object at `data/hd/missiles/missiles.json` that maps missile keys to asset paths.
+- **Edit `monsters.json`** — the single JSON object at `data/hd/character/monsters.json` that maps monster keys to asset paths.
+It uses the same flat layout as `missiles.json`.
 - **Replace asset files** — sounds, textures, icons, anything binary.

 This guide explains each one, with worked examples.
 If you ever feel stuck, jump to **[Section 11 — Authoring Checklist](#11-authoring-checklist)** for a quick recap.